Sridhar1431S/empai/README.md

-# 📊 EMPAI – AI-Powered Dashboard for Solopreneurs
+# 📊 EMPAI – AI-Powered Dashboard for HR's

-EMPAI is an intelligent dashboard platform designed for **solopreneurs, startups, and analysts** to transform raw data into **actionable insights, predictions, and visual analytics** using AI.
+EMPAI is an intelligent dashboard platform designed for **HR's, solopreneurs, startups, and analysts** to transform raw data into **actionable insights, predictions, and visual analytics** using AI.

 It allows users to upload datasets and automatically generates **interactive charts, KPIs, and predictions** for better decision-making.